 Installation requires permits and inspections from the Building and Industrial Waste Divisions.
 The following documents and links may be helpful resources if you need to install, correct, or maintain FOG Removal Equipment at your property.

-- Guidance for installing grease removal equipment walks through the steps to permit and install FOG removal equipment at the City.
+- Guidance for installing grease removal equipment walks through the steps to permit and install FOG removal equipment in the City.

 - County Department of Environmental Health Grease Trap Policy establishes requirements for the location of grease removal equipment.